jaytiong/flask-react-app/README.md

 For each long URL given by the user the application randomly generates an alphabetical combination which redirects to the long URL.
 #
-Before starting the app, we might have to run some commandline (assuming we already have python3 and nodeJS installed)
+Before starting the app, we  have to run some commandline (assuming python3 and nodeJS are already installed)

   - pip3 install virtualenv